Climate change in New Zealand: Paris Climate Agreement targets or National Determined Contributions

-The 2015 Paris Agreement is the successor to the 1998 Kyoto Protocol and has set a target to keep temperature rises within two degrees Celsius this century, with the hope of limiting it to 1.5 degrees.
-The Paris Agreement negotiations concluded on 12 December 2015 and the Agreement took effect in 2020.
+The 2015 Paris Agreement is the successor to the 1998 Kyoto Protocol and has set a target to keep temperature rises within 2 °C this century, with the hope of limiting it to 1.5 °C. The Paris Agreement negotiations concluded on 12 December 2015 and the Agreement took effect in 2020.

 The key difference between the Paris Agreement and the Kyoto Protocol is that the latter prescribed goals that were to be achieved by each signatory country and offered monetary support for developing countries.
 The Paris Agreement allows each country to determine its own goals, defined as Nationally Determined Contributions (NDCs).
-The treaty uses the term ‘expectations’ in regard to reducing emissions and there are obligations on each signatory country to communicate and review their progress (NDCs) every 5 years.
+The treaty uses the term 'expectations' in regard to reducing emissions and there are obligations on each signatory country to communicate and review their progress (NDCs) every 5 years.
 Countries are expected to meet their expectations, but there is no obligation to do so – and no mechanism describing how any country should go about achieving this.
-The Paris Agreement also has financial incentives available to support countries achieve their goals towards keeping the global temperature rises to below 2 degrees Celsius and down towards 1.5 degrees Celsius.
+The Paris Agreement also has financial incentives available to support countries achieve their goals towards keeping the global temperature rises to below 2 °C and down towards 1.5 °C.

 In October 2015 New Zealand submitted its first Nationally Determined Contribution or international target for 2021 to 2030 under the Paris Agreement (NDC), to reduce 2030 net greenhouse gas emissions to 30% less than gross 2005 emissions.
 In October 2021 the Government announced a more ambitious target; to reduce 2030 net greenhouse gas emissions to 50% less than gross 2005 emissions.
 The updated target represents a 41% reduction in 2030 net emissions compared to gross 2005 emissions when using the same (budget) accounting methodology used for the 2015 NDC submission.

 On 30 January 2025 the Government announced the second NDC target out to 2035; to reduce emissions by 51 to 55 per cent compared to 2005 gross emission by 2035.